Adam Gase: Surgery an option for Ryan Tannehill

 "There is a possibility that after Ryan Tannehill seeks a second opinion, maybe a third opinion, that he will decide to just rehab his knee, strength it, hopefully tighten it up a little bit and then maybe be on the field somewhere close to the start of the season.
 That is a possibility.
 There is also the possibility of full reconstructive surgery on the ACL, which they elected not to do last year.
 They did stem cell treatment.
 They believed his knee was fine and healthy and able to get through the 2017 season.
 It's also worth noting by the way: We don't actually know if last year's injury is related to this year's injury.
 ACL injuries happen anyway.
 The Dolphins are trying to figure all this stuff out now and until they know, then we won't know."

-Tannehill suffered a partial tear in his ACL last season, causing him to miss the final three games of 2016 regular season and Dolphins' wild-card loss to Steelers.
+Tannehill suffered a partial tear in his ACL last season, causing him to miss the final three games of 2016 regular season and the Dolphins' wild-card loss to the Pittsburgh Steelers.
 The Dolphins opted for the quarterback not to undergo surgery after the injury.
-It's a decision the team could be regretting after Thursday's incident.
+It's a decision the Dolphins could be regretting now.

 Video of the play from Thursday's practice showed Tannehill's left leg appearing to plant awkwardly in the turf causing the quarterback to tumble to the ground.
-He remained down for about 15 seconds before walking gingerly to the locker room, according to reporters on the scene.
+He remained down for a short time before walking gingerly to the locker room, according to reporters on the scene.

 With Tannehill set to miss at least preseason games, the question is whether Miami will add another quarterback to the mix.
-Gase said Friday that Matt Moore is the starter with Tannehill out and wouldn't expound further.
+Gase said Friday that Matt Moore is the starter for now, and wouldn't expound further.

 "Right now Matt is our quarterback.
 We'll see where we go from there because I've got to figure what's going on with Ryan and then we'll make decisions after that," Gase said.